 Step #1: Choosing the right keywords

 The most widely used method for finding broken links is keyword prospecting.
-The process involves performing a Google search for keywords relevant to your business niche, browsing the SERPs to find those with content related to the keywords, and finally screening them for broken links.
+Using the right SEO analysis tools, the process involves performing a search for keywords relevant to your business niche, browsing the SERPs to find those with content related to the keywords, and finally screening them for broken links.